grvmanda/QC/README.md

 # QC

-Attempt at making an all custom hardware quadcop to serve as a plotform to test control algorithms
+Attempt at making an all custom hardware quadcop to serve as a platform to test control algorithms